arcus-azure/arcus.webapi/docs/features/auth/certificate.md

 ### Usage

 The authentication requires a service dependency to be registered with the services container of the <span>ASP.NET</span> request pipeline, which can be one of the following:
-- `ICachedSecretProvider` or `ISecretProvider`: built-in or you implementation of the secret provider
+- `ICachedSecretProvider` or `ISecretProvider`: built-in or you implementation of the secret provider.
-- `Configuration`: key/value pairs in the configuration of the <span>ASP.NET</span> application
+- `Configuration`: key/value pairs in the configuration of the <span>ASP.NET</span> application.
-- `IX509ValidationLocation`: custom implementation that implements the validation location interface
+- `IX509ValidationLocation`/`X509ValidationLocation`: custom or built-in implementation that retrieves the expected certificate values.

 This registration of the service is typically done in the `ConfigureServices` method of the `Startup` class.